argmin-rs/argmin/README.md

-this is just an explanation of the code and how stuff is connected
+this is just an explanation of the code and how stuff is connectedme